Sensory Branding: Differentiate Your Brand in the Minds (and Ears, Eyes and Noses) of Customers

 Thanks to our presenters Neil Shah and Colleen Fahey for an engaging McGuffin Mornings.

-McGuffin Mornings is a quarterly breakfast series hosted by McGuffin Creative Group in downtown Chicago.
-Covering topics focused on trends and insights in marketing, advertising and creative, it serves as a forum for savvy marketers to connect and sharpen skills in our rapidly changing industry.
+McGuffin Mornings is a quarterly breakfast series hosted by McGuffin Creative Group covering topics focused on trends and insights in marketing, advertising and creative, it serves as a forum for savvy marketers to connect and sharpen skills in our rapidly changing industry.
 If you’d like to know about our upcoming virtual McGuffin Mornings, you can sign up right here.